pursuit-curriculum/unit-front-end-web-development/npm-packages/readme.md

 **Thought question**: Can you use both `lolcats` and `lolcatsjs` packages in one project?

 Can you figure out how to use this package?
-Hint: look at the documentation and see if you can at least run the simple demo.
+Hint: look at the documentation and see if you can at least run the simple demo the documentation provides.

 Let's look at one more called `chalk`:
 ![npm registry chalk package info](./assets/chalk-npm-info.png)